lithnet/access-manager-docs/installation/installing-the-access-manager-server/installing-access-manager-load-balancer.md

 ### 3. Install Access Manager Service on the remaining nodes
 * Repeat the installation process for the next node.
 Make sure to use the same service account, connection string, and TLS certificate on each server.

+{% hint style="info" %}
-> Settings on the `Host configuration` page will need to be configured per-node.
+ Settings on the `Host configuration` page will need to be configured per-node.
 All other settings are stored centrally in the database.
 Therefore, you will not need to provide the license key after installing it on the first node.
+{% endhint %}

+If you want to separate web access from agent API access, you can create multiple individual load balanced farms with different nodes in each.
+Select the appropriate services on the `Host configuration` page for the role that the specific node will play.
+Ensure that the `External host name` field matches the name of the load balanced endpoint that either agents or web app users will connect to.

 ### 4. Configure the IP address detection settings
 * If the load balancer 'hides' the real client IP address (e.g. a 'application/layer 7' load balancer), you must configure the IP address detection settings in the app.
 If you are using a 'transport layer' load balancer, such as Microsoft NLB, you can skip this step.